Free Tool

 Use "TT" as the platform code (maps to utm_source=tiktok).
 Include the Spark Ad flag if you run a mix of Spark Ads and regular in-feed ads, since they have different performance profiles and reporting quirks.

-Example TikTok ad nameUGC_HookQuestion_VID_9x16_CreatorAlex_SparkAd_V1
+Example TikTok ad name#042_HeroProduct_VIDUI_NEW_EN_CreatorAlex_HookQuestion_Evergreen

 UTM naming convention for ad campaigns